Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Introduction

 \subsection{Our contributions}

-The main purpose of this article is to reinforce the conclusions of \cite{RifkiSolnon2025} and \cite{ChenGongChenLiuWangYuZhang2025}, demonstrating that the classical benchmark instances with $50$ or more customers, as well as the benchmark instances by \cite{daSilvaUrrutia2010}, should no longer be used to evaluate the \TSPTWM{}.
+The main purpose of this article is to reinforce the conclusions of \cite{RifkiSolnon2025} and \cite{ChenGongChenLiuWangYuZhang2025}, demonstrating that the classical benchmark instances with $50$ or more customers, as well as the benchmark instances by \cite{daSilvaUrrutia2010}, should no longer be used alone to evaluate the \TSPTWM{}.
 This is because these instances can be solved by a simple exact algorithm in less than ten seconds each.
-Indeed, any method that includes a variant of our solver as a preprocessing step could yield misleading results that appear outstanding at first glance, regardless of how well does the algorithm performs after this preprocessing phase.
+Indeed, any method that includes a variant of our solver as a preprocessing step could yield misleading results that appear outstanding at first glance, regardless of how well the algorithm performs on alternative benchmarks.
 Our method works by repeatedly running a simple informed search in a backward direction, prioritizing partial routes that reach the end depot earlier.
 Despite its simplicity, it is surprising that the algorithm can solve all the large instances, including the four that remained open in previous studies.
-However, the algorithm has serious limitations: it fails to solve some classical benchmark instances with fewer than $50$ customers and cannot solve any instance in the benchmark by \cite{Fontaine2023,RifkiChiabautSolnon2020} with 30 or 40 customers and loose time windows.
+However, the algorithm has serious limitations: it fails to solve some classical benchmark instances with fewer than $50$ customers and cannot solve any instance in the benchmark by \cite{Fontaine2024,RifkiChiabautSolnon2020} with 30 or 40 customers and loose time windows.

-Regarding the \TSPTWD{}, we show that using our solver for the \TSPTWM{} as an off-the-shelf method is sufficient to solve all but one of the classical benchmark instances with $50$ or more customers, including the fourteen instances that remained unsolved in the study by \cite{Lera-RomeroMirandaBrontSoulignac2022}.
+Regarding the \TSPTWD{}, we show that using our solver to minimize makespan as an off-the-shelf method is sufficient to solve all but one of the classical benchmark instances with $50$ or more customers, including the fourteen instances that remained unsolved in the study by \cite{Lera-RomeroMirandaBrontSoulignac2022}.
 This time, all instances are solved in less than $30$ minutes each.
-These results further reinforce the notion that the classical benchmark instances are particularly easy for our informed search method and, therefore, they should not be used to evaluate the efficiency of algorithms for the \TSPTWD{} either.
+These results further reinforce the notion that the classical benchmark instances are particularly easy for our informed search method and, therefore, they should be complemented with other instances when evaluating the \TSPTWD{}.